knowerlittle/UOI/README.md

 4. Run `rake db:migrate` to create database tables
 5. Run `rspec` to make sure all tests are passing!
 5. Run `rails s` to start server
-6. Open up `localhost:3000` in your web browser
+6. In a Web Browser open up `localhost:3000`
 7. Start spamming your friends with IOUs!

 ## How it works